jidafan/Retail-Customer-Analysis/README.md

 From the graph, we can see that the biggest group of customers fall under the Nurture cluster, which means we should focus on targeted-marketing compaigns, special discounts, or reminders to encourage customers to return and purchase products

 ### 3. Conclusion

+In this project, we looked at an online retail data transaction set that was recorded over two years.
+We performed exploratory data analysis to understand the data and see what information would be valuable and what should be excluded from the analysis.
+Next, we cleaned the data, by following the guidelines for what should be considered valid data and excluded what we believed would not aid the analysis.
+In the process, we lost 23% of the original data.
+Next, we did feature engineering where we created a new data frame that grouped together the purchases made by customers and created the variables that would be required for our analysis, "Monetary Value", "Frequency", and "Recency".
+After we performed KMeans clustering on both the non-ouliter and outlier data to determine the next steps for each group of customers.
+Lastly, we created a visual that summarizes the findings and displays the portion of customers in each cluster.

+Next Steps: Automate the process, so that when new information is added customers are automatically sorted into a grouping.